thomasruiz/blog/content/posts/2019-08/going-live/going-live.md

 I had to fix and figure out a few things, but overall it worked as expected.
 Now I've decided to deploy to github pages.
 Let's go!
 [There's even a guide](https://gohugo.io/hosting-and-deployment/hosting-on-github/) explaining everything, great.

+After a few clicks creating repositories, a few commands and some tweakering of DNS settings, we're live!

+I hope you liked what you read.
+There's still a few things I need to do, like setting up google analytics and a RSS flux.